koustubh1012/tdd_pid_controller/README.md

 1. Create an instance of `PIDController`.
 2. Set the target using `set_target()`.
 3. Tune the PID gains using `tune_PID()`.
-4. Call `move_robot()` in a loop to compute the velocities and move the robot incrementally towards the target.
+4. Call `move_robot()` in a compute the velocities and move the robot incrementally towards the target.
+The function returns the final coordinates of the robot as a vector

 ## Example